ayedo/ayedo.github.io/_posts/2013-06-19-what-is-netty.markdown

 code.
 Let's go back to our "selector" solution for achieving asynchronous I/O:
 The Selector provides your single thread with event occurring on a group of streams.
-This means that when your thread asks the selector for events you will get one out of a whole possible mix of events (, such as "stream ready for writing, reading" etc.)and you'll have to come up with some structured way of figuring out how to react to each of them.
+This means that when your thread asks the selector for events you will get one out of a whole possible mix of events (, such as "stream ready for writing, reading" etc...) and you'll have to come up with some structured way of figuring out how to react to each of them.

 One way of attaching logic to specific events is to use a large switch statement